mayuropensource/PuffinBASIC/README.md

 ## How it works?

-1. Uses antlr4 to define the language grammar.
+1. PuffinBASIC's grammar is defined using antlr4.
+1. At runtime, the user source code is parsed using antlr4 lexer+parser.
-1. It parses the program using antlr4 lexer+parser and generates intermediate representation (IR) of the source code.
+1. After parsing, an intermediate representation (IR) of the source code is generated.
+A symbol table keeps track of variables, scalars, arrays, etc. objects.
-During parsing, it populates a symbol table.
-1. At runtime, it runs the IR instructions using the symbol table.
+1. A runtime, processes the IR instructions and executes them.

 ## Performance

 PuffinBASIC is an interpreter, and it should not be expected to have very good performance characteristics.
 Certain operations such as PRINT USING, INPUT, etc are not optimized for performance.
 We have not benchmarked PuffinBASIC primitives.
+That being said, we have written games with graphics in PuffinBASIC is work very well.

 ## Memory